We Canoed across Canada to Make a Difference!

 The Route Part 3

-The third and final stage commenced on June 6, 2019 in Fort Frances.
+The third and final stage commenced in June 2019 in Fort Frances, Ontario.
 Our old friend the ‘head wind’ greeted us on the shores of Rainy Lake as we began.
 The majestic old growth pine forests and gray granite rocky shores of the Canadian Shield welcomed us as we paddled into Quetico Provincial Park and through the Boundary Waters.
-The massive towering cliffs, huge boulders and an intricate system of lakes and rivers did not make for easy portaging!
-We could only imagine what it was like for our aboriginal peoples and early explorers, before light weight equipment came into existence!
+The massive towering cliffs, huge boulders and an intricate system of lakes and rivers did not make for easy portaging.
+We could only imagine what it was like for our indigenous peoples and early explorers, before light weight equipment came into existence.

 We travelled into the turquoise and cold deep waters, sandy beaches and steep cliffs of Lake Superior, the largest freshwater lake in the world.
-Paddling around the 200 km of untouched remote shoreline made us feel insignificant.
+Paddling two hundred kilometres of untouched remote shoreline made us feel insignificant.
 Heading further east into northern Lake Huron, up the French River towards the Ottawa River and finally to Ottawa where we finished our cross Canada paddle at Petrie Island!

 We are so blessed in Canada for many reasons and are filled with gratitude to have had the privilege to paddle across this great nation of ours.
 The eleven months total to traverse Canada’s water systems has taught us a valuable life lesson which is to live in the moment every day while not losing focusing on the incredible journey right in front of us.
 The journey has left us both with a deep appreciation of this beautiful country and its people.
 We look forward to paddling, many more Canadian adventures, exploring, and living life close to nature just like this journey enabled us to experience.